 How to cite articles, websites, or newspapers?

 Use any citation style of your preference.
 However, we recommend the APA style: LINK

 There is no literature!
 What to do now?

 Use similar keywords and search again.
 Also, have a look at point 6.
 Here are some databases that you can use:

 How to write an empirical report?

-Especially in the Master thesis, you are expected to demonstrate that you can contribute to science by running an empirical study and collect data and investigate data for specific research questions.
-Again there are many resources on the web on how to an experiment and write an empirical article.
-Under the following link you can find further instruction to run the literature review: https://www.citewrite.qut.edu.au/write/empiricalarticle.jsp
+Especially in the Master’s thesis, you are expected to demonstrate that you can contribute to science by running an empirical study and collecting data and investigating data for specific research questions.
+Again there are many resources on the web on how to conduct an experiment and write an empirical article.
+Under the following link, you can find further instruction to run the literature review: https://www.citewrite.qut.edu.au/write/empiricalarticle.jsp

 Can I get an extension?